lrq3000/pyFileFixity/README.rst

    using the ecc file).
 -  Cannot recreate a missing file from other available files (except you have set a resilience\_rate at least 0.5), contrary to Parchives (PAR1/PAR2).
-Thus, you can only repair a file if you still have it on your filesystem.
+Thus, you can only repair a file if you still have it (and its ecc file!) on your filesystem.
 If it's missing, pyFileFixity cannot do anything (yet, this will be implemented in the future).

 Note that the tools were meant for data archival (protect files that you won't modify anymore), not for system's files watching nor to protect